rurubound/arduino-shock-collar/README.txt

 		the (negated) count of packets to send (i.e. -3 will send three packets).
 (Packets take about 47ms each.)

-	Note that he collar key should be set up (it defauilts to 0x1234).
+	Note that the collar key should be set up (it defauilts to 0x1234).

 	There are four "shortcut" methods that just call command():